jamie-davis/the-open-closed-dev/_posts/2019-07-31-why-not-write-a-parser.md

 <b id="f2">2</b> It's a sweeping generalisation, that may not be true for your language but it's true for most. [↩](#a2)

 <b id="f3">3</b> To be more precise, I'm going to discuss LL(1) (**L**eft-to-right, **L**eftmost-derivation, look ahead by **1** token) parsers with backtracking.
-This is only good for unambiguous context free grammars, which is a fine way to build a simple domain specific language, but it's probably too limited for the next greate programming language.
+This is only good for unambiguous context free grammars, which is a fine way to build a simple domain specific language, but it's probably too limited for the next great programming language.

 I'm self educated on this stuff, so there's a chance I'll misuse terminology from time-to-time - for example, I often say "clause" when you are supposed to say "production".
 I'll let you research what that means.